Haltz01/Pwn2Win2019_Baby-recruiter/README.md

 ```

-After trying some stuff, we noticed that in the index.php file, there was code used for debug uncommented:
+After trying some stuff, we noticed that in the index.php file, there was uncommented code used for debug :
 ``` php
 /* debug */
 $dom = new DOMDocument();